mickah/smarthome-mysensor_http_gateway/Readme.md

 ## Current endpoints

-- /sensors: list all sensors currently connected
+- /sensors: list all sensors that has been connected with their last value
+- /sensors/id/<node_id>/<child_id>: get the recorded values for a specific sensor

 ## Configuration

-The configuration is done through environment variables:
+The configuration is done through environment variables in the .env file:

 - MYSENSOR_SERIAL: serial port on which the mysensor device is connected